Euro bailout fund conditions complicate efforts to separate bad banks and sovereigns

 The 500 billion-euro bailout fund was originally set up to help struggling governments and was later expanded to include banks in an effort to restore confidence in the financial markets, ravaged by three years of debt and financial crisis.

-Policymakers hoped the move would galvanise interbank lending and borrowing, so the wheels of the euro zone economy would start moving again after a lengthy recession.
+Policymakers hoped the move would galvanize interbank lending and borrowing, so the wheels of the euro zone economy would start moving again after a lengthy recession.

 The decision to allow the bailout fund to buy bank shares was made at the height of the crisis in June 2012 - the Spanish banking sector needed tens of billions of euros and Madrid's borrowing costs were climbing fast, raising the prospect of it being cut out of the markets.